couchbase/couchbase-ruby-client/README.md

     $ rake doc

-Now the API reference is accessible using web browser (where `VERSION` is current version of the SDK)
+Now the API reference is accessible using a web browser (where `VERSION` is the current version of the SDK)

     $ firefox doc/couchbase-ruby-client-VERSION/index.html